We're giving you the chance to win back the value of your meal - every time you dine this month!

 A fish dish at trivet

-What: Trivet (named after the cooking utensil, yes) is the brainchild of chef Jonny Lake and Sommelier Isa Bal who both previously worked under Heston Blumenthal in the early noughties.
+What: Trivet (named after the kitchen tool, yes) is the brainchild of chef Jonny Lake and Sommelier Isa Bal who both previously worked under Heston Blumenthal in the early noughties.
 The a la carte menu is widely inspired by the pair’s travels, and though it's rather more relaxed than what you'd get at The Fat Duck, the precision and quality of cooking is second to none.
 This is a great choice for oenophiles too, as Isa Bal assembles a quite brilliant wine list that explores lesser known wine regions around the world.

 Where: 36 Snowsfields, London, SE1 3SU